Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: Almost-Commutative Twisted Spectral Triples

 \begin{proposition}[\cite{nieuviarts2025emergence}] In dimension~4, the operator $\tw$ satisfying the above conditions induces the transformation from the metric $\gr$ with signature $(+, +, +, +)$ to the metric $\gk$ with signature $(+, -, -, -)$ for $\epsilon=-1$, and to $(+, +, +, -)$ for $\epsilon=1$. \end{proposition}

-The Lorentzian quantum field theory case, corresponding to $\tw=\kgm^{(0)}$\footnote{The notation $\kgm^{(0)}$ emphasizes the fixed nature of $\tw$, in contrast with the gamma matrix $\kgm^{0}$, which may transform under coordinate or Lorentz transformations (in certain pictures).
-See \cite{nieuviarts2025emergence} for further details.} , is recovered when $\epsilon=-1$.
-The term $\tw\otimes \FDir$ is then properly shaped to yield the correct Dirac mass term $\kgm^{(0)} m$ in the Dirac action derived from the fermionic action~\eqref{EqEval}, while the term $\langle \psi , \Dir^\tw\psi \rangle_{\tw}$ provides the kinetic contribution.
+The Lorentzian quantum field theory case, corresponding to $\tw=\kgm^{(0)}$\footnote{The notation $\kgm^{(0)}$ follows from the results of section \ref{SecPseudoRiemST}.
+This emphasizes the fixed nature of $\tw$, in contrast with the gamma matrix $\kgm^{0}$, which may transform under coordinate or Lorentz transformations in suitable pictures.
+See \cite{nieuviarts2025emergence} for further details.}, is recovered for $\epsilon=-1$, consistently with the physical requirement that fermionic fields be described by anticommuting Grassmann variables.
+The term $\tw\otimes \FDir$ then yields the expected Dirac mass term $\kgm^{(0)}m$ in the fermionic action~\eqref{EqEval}, while the term $\langle \psi , \Dir^\tw\psi \rangle_{\tw}$ provides the kinetic contribution.
 Further results can be found in \cite{nieuviarts2025emergence}.

+We emphasize that twisted spectral triple structures are parametrized by the choice of $\tw$, itself constrained by the algebraic structure.
+There is no hidden pseudo-Riemannian datum in this construction: defining the axioms through the $\epsilon_i$'s from the $\tilde{\epsilon}_i$'s does not encode any underlying pseudo-Riemannian geometry, since these sign data apply equally well to both Riemannian and pseudo-Riemannian spectral triple structures.

-These results provide new insights into the origin of pseudo-Riemannian signatures and the associated Krein structures, understood here as natural consequences of the almost-commutative structure underlying twisted spectral triples.
-The presented top-down approach allows one to recover precisely the Lorentzian case in four dimensions, then physics from the algebraic constraints of the almost-commutative spectral triple.
+These results provide new insights into the origin of pseudo-Riemannian signatures and the associated Krein structures, which appear here as natural consequences of the almost-commutative structure underlying twisted spectral triples.
+In four dimensions, the presented top-down approach singles out the Lorentzian case from the algebraic constraints of the almost-commutative spectral triple.
+Since the construction is developed in the compact setting, this result should however be interpreted at a local or algebraic level, rather than as a full Lorentzian space-time construction with global causal structure.

+An important structural aspect concerns the mixed term $\{\calO,\Dir\}\otimes \FDir$ in $\Dir_p^2$.
+It shows that, although the construction remains topologically Cartesian through the product algebra $\CM\otimes\AF$, its metric content goes beyond the usual metric product picture.
+The manifold and finite sectors do not simply carry two independent metric structures; rather, their metric data enter a single spectral object in a genuinely intertwined way.
+This interpretation is reinforced by the fact that the pseudo-Riemannian and the finite sectors both carry KO-dimension $6$.
+This suggests that the almost-commutative geometry should here be viewed not as a mere tensor product of two separate geometries, but as a more unified object with a global and mixed metric content.